meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 - **asset registries**:
   which are used to manage the ownership records of Canton Network tokens.
-For example, Amulet as the app backing Canton Coin, or Brale using the Digital Asset tokenization utility app to issue USYC on Canton.
+For example, Amulet as the app backing Canton Coin, or Brale using the Digital Asset tokenization utility app to issue SBC on Canton.

 - **wallets and custody solutions**: which are used by investors to manage their Canton Network token holdings